How To Sell Your Designer Handbag For Cash

 The buyer claims the box arrived empty and wants a refund.

-The buyer claims the bag is fake and takes it to the platform’s “authenticators”, who are often poorly trained, and may damage the bag, prompting a demand for a refund
+The buyer claims the bag is fake and takes it to the platform’s poorly trained “authenticators,” who may damage the bag, prompting a demand for a refund.

 The buyer wears the bag, perhaps damages it, then wants to return it.

 Selling platforms may require you to allow the return or make the refund.
 Even if you successfully argue your case to the selling platform, the seller's credit card or PayPal may take their side, forcing you to refund, even after the platform’s window for refunds or returns has closed.
 Scammers love to prey on new sellers with no history or ratings to bolster their credibility.

 Selling your designer handbag directly to a customer typically takes the most work and the longest time.
 Unless you know the interested customer, it takes a lot of hustle to market your bag.
 However, this is also the route that lets you keep all the profit.